Congratulations! You did it. You opened your online store, you have sales starting to come in, and you are ready to step up your marketing strategy.

 Managed WooCommerce Hosting Can Help

-With Liquid Web’s Managed WooCommerce Hosting platform, you can expect a reduction in query loads up to 95% on your store.
-The platform comes standard with cart abandonment technology from Jilt, another potential tool in your email marketing strategy toolbelt.
+With Managed WooCommerce Hosting from Nexcess, you can expect a reduction in query loads up to 95% on your store.
+The platform comes standard with cart abandonment technology, robust security, a built-in CDN to keep your store fast, and much more.